-You improve care and hospital safety while enabling better workflows and ensuring data can be analyzed more quickly and conveniently.
+Enable better workflows and ensure data can be analyzed more quickly and conveniently.

 With CareRev's web app, your facility gives employees and per-diem workers the flexibility to manage their own schedules.
 No more paper request forms, time clocks, or endless phone calls to fill shifts.